pbs-assess/csas-style/README.md

 	Page Content - expand - Character Encoding shows ones that aren't encoded.
 Try and fix (have to do in tex not the .pdf; not sure what to do with Chris's current ones).
 'A few' are okay with CSAS (10 per 100 pages - see below).

-2. Combining two latex .pdf's in Adobe seemed to lose information, but (after doing the above steps) this works in Acrobat:
+2. Combining two latex .pdf's in Adobe when doing

+        File – Create – Combine files into a single .pdf

+    seems to lose information such as bookmarks.
+However, having one file open (at its final page) and then doing:

         Pages - Insert from file

-    This seems to retain bookmarks etc. (at least for Andy's two POP 2017 appendices).
+    seems to retain bookmarks etc. (at least for Andy's two POP 2017 appendices).

 Two issues that still get flagged are

  - Figures alternate text.
-However the text is there from using \pdftooltips and gets correctly read out by Adobe read-out-loud, so hopefully this is okay.
+However the text is there from using \pdftooltips, can be verified by hovering a mouse over a figure, and gets correctly read out by Adobe read-out-loud.
+So hopefully this is okay.
- - Headings - Appropriate nesting; if important is probably an easy manual fix at the end (to do with Appendix title and then first section title - this may be fixed now).
+ - Headings - Appropriate nesting; if important is probably an easy manual fix at the end (to do with Appendix title and then first section title?).
+ - For Yelloweye Andy had one Table whose headings didn't get tagged properly.
+Not clear why.

 Failed 'Primary language' and 'Title' are okay - easy to add in manually at the end by CSAP.

 ## Further CSAS rules